What to expect when returning to The Lyceum

 How far in advance of the show should I arrive?

-We will be allowing visitors with tickets into the auditorium one hour before the show commences to allow plenty of time to find your seat and avoid queues or multiples parties entering at once.
+We will be allowing visitors with tickets into the auditorium 30 mins before the show commences to allow plenty of time to find your seat and avoid queues or multiples parties entering at once.

 Can I get a refund if I don’t attend?

-If you or a member of your party are unwell, begin to show symptoms or are advised to self-isolate and cannot attend the show, your tickets will be exchanged for the online event, with the price difference refunded, or for another event in the future, or you will be given a credit voucher.
+If you or a member of your party are unwell, begin to show symptoms or are advised to self-isolate and cannot attend the show, you will be offered a full refund

 Can I get a refund if the government guidelines change and the event gets cancelled?

-In the event where the government advises that live events, even with social distancing in place, cannot take place, we will offer a refund to all ticketholders.
+In the event of cancellation for any reason, we will offer a full refund to all ticketholders.